Drop your blood pressure down a few notches by enjoying this pink, juicy picnic treat more often: watermelon.

 Just what's so great about L-citrulline from watermelons?
 In the body, this compound gets converted into another amino acid that's key to the formation of nitric oxide -- that stuff that helps open and relax arteries.
 So whether you slice it, dice it, or juice it, you'll want some watermelon year-round, not just on your summer menu.

-- Q How do ACE inhibitors control high blood pressure?
+- Q How can I lower my blood pressure?

-- Q Why might I need to change my blood pressure medication?
+- Q How can I manage my blood pressure medication?

-- Q Can drinking milk lower blood pressure?
+- Q Can eating raisins lower my blood pressure?